 We need a minimum of 10 working days’ notice to process the application.

-If you need to place further materials in conjunction with the skip ie; building materials temporary traffic lights, you will be required to apply for a licence to carry out minor work on the highway.
+If you need to place further materials in conjunction with the skip, for example, building materials or temporary traffic lights, you will be required to apply for a licence to carry out minor work on the highway.

 If you think a skip on the highway may be unlicensed, please contact us and we will investigate.